 We at Engati use HBase effectively to store a large amount of time-series data.
 It is a distributed database and extensively uses Zookeeper for synchronization, configuration management, in addition to the communication between its internal components and the clients.
-This quick guide will help you install HBase on your Mac in barely any time.
+This quick guide will show you how to install HBase on your Mac in barely any time.

-We can install and set up HBase in our mac in just 5 minutes (presuming that you have good internet connectivity).
-These steps work for any Linux based OS as well just if you don't use brew.
+The HBase setup process on your mac can be done in just 5 minutes (presuming that you have good internet connectivity).
+These steps work for any Linux-based OS as well, as long as you don't use brew.
 You can use this setup, for example, to play around with some basic functionalities.
 You could also use it in your local to do some simple queries or proof of concepts.

-Certainly, there are some pre-requisites for this setup.
+There are a few pre-requisites for Hbase setup.

-The most important aspect while setting up HBase is a file system.
+The most critical aspect while setting up HBase is a file system.
 For instance, you can choose HDFS as a file system or your local file system.
-For this post, we will choose our local file system as an example.
+For this post, we will select our local file system as an example.

 Firstly we need a zookeeper.
 If you happen to have an existing zookeeper installed, you can skip this step.
 If you don't have it, we can now start by installing zookeeper (standalone mode).
 You can choose to install it using brew or download it from the zookeeper website.

 Or, refer to the link below: